 The way information is conveyed plays a crucial role in shaping learners’ experiences and outcomes.
 As Fredericks and Alexander (2021) emphasized, effective knowledge transfer is central to any classroom approach, while poor communication often results in misunderstandings and reduced achievement.
 This concern was echoed by several teachers, who regarded communication barriers as one of the primary reasons for avoiding case study integration.

 Moreover, case-based instruction requires the use of higher-order thinking skills.
 While such an approach fosters analytical and evaluative reasoning, its effective application depends on teacher competence, learner readiness, and availability of resources.
 Without sufficient training and support, educators tend to rely on more familiar strategies.
-Conversely, with proper preparation and institutional backing, case studies can significantly enhance the teaching of Social Studies, particularly within the K to 12 curriculum.
+Conversely, with proper preparation and institutional backing, case studies can significantly enhance the teaching of Social Studies, particularly within the K to 12 curriculums.

 Communication difficulties emerged as a central challenge in using case studies.
 Teachers viewed these barriers as limiting both classroom interaction and learning outcomes, reinforcing their preference for more conventional methods.
 Nevertheless, the findings suggest that with adequate training and resources, the communicative demands of case studies could be transformed into opportunities for deeper engagement and critical thinking.